linkeddata/project-roadmap/README.md

  * [ ] contacts manager
  * [x] [partial] ACL manager

-Important: allow override of default widget based on user preference.
+Important: allow override of default widget based on user preference -- login, keychain and ACL manager need to be trusted.

+@@TODO add description for each item, together with estimated time of completion

 ##Form builder: